kks32/phd-thesis-template/README.md

 # Known Issues / Bugs

-*   Abstract, Acknowlegment and Dedication have extra spacing at the top: needs removal
+*   Abstract, Acknowlegment and Dedication have extra spacing at the top: needs removal?

 --------------------------------------------------------------------------------

 # TODO list

 *   Support custom margins

+*   Support custome headers

 *   Headheight should be fixed according to the fontsize used!